thunderrabbit/barefoot_rob/content/about.md

 [![2021 apr 06 Anna Preuss testimonial](//b.robnugen.com/blog/2021/2021_apr_06_anna_testimonial.png)](https://www.facebook.com/anna.preuss21/posts/10158946010922655)

-I met Rob within in business setting and we set a little group up to be accountability buddies.
+I met Rob within a business setting and we set a little group up to be accountability buddies.
 During our group meetings I have gotten to know Rob well and have been continuously impressed by his clear presence, skills and generosity.